F7FF/boringinstaller/README.md

 2: To start the script, the computer must have internet.
 Either use an ethernet connection or iuse `iwctl` to connect to WiFi, just like the Arch wiki page says.

-3: Run `curl https://raw.githubusercontent.com/F7FF/boringinstaller/refs/heads/main/main.sh > main.sh` to download the script to the installation ramdisk, run `chmod 777 main.sh` to allow it to be executed, and run `./main.sh` to execute it.
+3: Run `curl https://raw.githubusercontent.com/F7FF/boringinstaller/refs/heads/main/main.sh > main.sh` to download the script to the installation ramdisk, run `chmod 777 main.sh` to allow it to be executed, and run `./main.sh | tee stdout log.txt` to execute it.
 The installer will ask a few questions and then install Arch to the drive specified.

 (Note that `curl`ing and `bash`ing random scripts with root privelege on an installation medium is **sketchy as hell** and should be avoided unless you trust the source of the script.
 Thank you for trusting me, I'll try not to bugger up your computer.)